vickmuir/Backup/upgrade-evault-backup-agent-windows.md

 3. Click the file that you want.
 (For example, Agent-Windows-x64-6-72-1072a.exe)

    **Note**: The version number is in the file name.
 Choose the most recent. <br/>
-   There are separate 32-bit and 64-bit installers.
+   Separate 32-bit and 64-bit installers are available.
 If you have a 64-bit Operating System, download the file with x64 in its name.

 4. Click **Run** at the download screen, and again after it is downloaded.